hitokiri-mata/katacoda-courses/kubernetes-serverless/kubeless/step1.md

 - The _Kubeless_ controller Pod will watch for function objects to be created.
 - The _Kubeless_ ui Pod serves up a browser based dashboard showing the functions

-Observe the availability of each Pod's deployment go from 0 to 1:
+Observe the availability of each Pod's deployment as they progress from 0 to 1:

 `kubectl get deployments --namespace kubeless`{{execute}}